tensorflow/models/inception/README.md

 where 24 and 8 are the number of shards specified for each dataset, respectively.
 Generally speaking, we aim for selecting the number of shards such that roughly 1024 images reside in each shard.
-One this data set is built you are ready to train or fine-tune an Inception model on this data set.
+Once this data set is built, you are ready to train or fine-tune an Inception model on this data set.

 ## Practical Considerations for Training a Model